Character Trait Anchor Chart Ideas for 3rd, 4th, and 5th grade teachers

 This anchor chart focuses on building character trait vocabulary by listing a character trait and its antonym.
 It would be hard for students to refer to this all the time, because sometimes the character traits listed wouldn't make sense with every text.

-It is a great way to build vocabulary and teach students about antonyms, however!
+It is a great way to practice vocabulary and teach students about antonyms, however!

 Examples of Inferring Character Traits